openego/eGon-data/CONTRIBUTING.rst

     like comments and docstrings.
 This also extends to the documentation in reStructuredText files.

-Last but not least, commit message are a kind of documentation, too, which should adhere to a certain style.
+Last but not least, commit messages are a kind of documentation, too, which should adhere to a certain style.
 There are quite a few documents detailing this style, but the shortest and easiest to find is probably https://commit.style.
 Try to to commit small, related changes.
 If you